-We nurture and develop multidisciplinary teams that harness emerging technologies to create businesses with global impact.
+We nurture and develop multidisciplinary startup teams that harness emerging tech to create businesses with global impact.
 We look for the brightest of minds and we offer the most rigorous training.
 We bridge the knowledge, skills and resource gap between building a product and building a company.

 District 3 came into being when Montreal’s startup ecosystem was in its infancy, from the beginning we did things differently.
 We focus on advancing an open, collaborative ecosystem that enables entrepreneurs to thrive and succeed.
 Our programs and services are open to all.
 We represent a diversity of cultures, backgrounds and ideas – fostering innovation and a global mindset.